-None of the directors who served on the CMDC or the predecessor committee at any time during fiscal 2017 were officers or associates of Walmart or were former officers or associates of Walmart.
+None of the directors who served on the CMDC or the predecessor committee at any time during fiscal 2017 were officers or associates of Walmart.
 Further, none of the members who served on the CMDC or the predecessor committee at any time during fiscal 2017 had any relationship with our company requiring disclosure under the section of this proxy statement entitled "Related Person Transactions."
 Finally, no Executive Officer serves, or in the past fiscal year has served, as a director of, or as a member of the compensation committee (or other board committee performing equivalent functions) of, any entity that has one or more of its executive officers serving as a director of Walmart or as a member of the CMDC or the predecessor committee.